 The Case Files of Jeweler Richard

 This 2020 anime is smooth and relaxing on the surface but behind that, there are so many signals showing that there’s more to it than what meets the eye.
-We have a gorgeous blond main character who is intelligent, classy and knows his act very well.
+We have a gorgeous blond main character who is intelligent, classy, and knows his act very well.
 He was paired with the naive yet innocent heart that makes the anime an intriguing story.
 This was animated by studio Shuka, best known for animating the 5th and 6th seasons of Natsume’s Book of Friends.

 Sweet Blue Flowers

 Here’s one of the most dramatic gay anime that I had ever seen and it has so many reasons why fans should fall in love with it.
-It’s a well-written complex story, it has many aspects on which gay or bisexual people nowadays could relate themselves, it explore a lot of issues, it has handsome boys, it has boyband, and the music is pretty good.
+It’s a well-written complex story, it has many aspects to which gay or bisexual people nowadays could relate themselves, it explore a lot of issues, it has handsome boys, it has boyband, and the music is pretty good.
 As a gay guy, given along with Wandering Son were the best LGBT-themed anime that I had seen so far, at least given its drama and face value that truly captivated me.
 The anime is adapted from Natsuki Kizu’s manga and animated by Lerche.

 Adachi and Shimamura